notquitethereyet/cutesite/src/pages/posts/nixos-py.md

 ## Troubleshooting

 - Make sure you’re in the nix-shell and virtual environment before installing or running code.
-Otherwise, you’re just yelling at the clouds.
 - If dependencies fail to install, check your `requirements.txt` and Python version.
-Or try turning it off and on again (the computer, not your brain).
+Or try turning it off and on again.
 - Still broken?
-Blame Python packaging.
+Blame Python packaging and Nix's non-traditional autism.
 Everyone else does.

 Congrats!
-You’ve now set up Python with external packages on NixOS (or whatever flavor of Linux you’re torturing yourself with).
+You’ve now set up Python with external packages on NixOS.
 Go forth and break something new!

+Cheers!
+quiet🌸